joelchin/ccicuh/about.md

 Jesus — Fully God and fully man; through his death and resurrection we receive forgiveness and new life.

 Salvation & Hope — By God’s grace, through faith in Christ alone; the Spirit renews us now, and we look for Christ’s return.

+We come from different church traditions and denominations, but we share a common faith centred on Jesus Christ and the good news of the gospel.

 Contact: [cuchchristians@gmail.com]